boazbk/tcs/lec_06_loops.md

 :::

 ::: {.solution data-ref="wellformednandpp"}
-Since variable identifiers on their own have no meaning in (enhanced) NAND++ (other than the special ones `X`, `Xvalid`, `Y`, `Yvalid` and `loop`, that already have the desired properties), we can easily achieve the property that scalars variables start with lowercase and arrays with uppercase   using "search and replace".
+Since variable identifiers on their own have no meaning in (enhanced) NAND-TM (other than the special ones `X`, `X_nonblank`, `Y`, `Y_nonblank` that already have the desired properties), we can easily achieve the property that scalars variables start with lowercase and arrays with uppercase   using "search and replace".
 We just have to take care that we don't make two distinct identifiers become the same.
 For example, we can do so by changing all scalar variable identifiers to lower case, and adding to them the prefix `scalar_`, and adding the prefix `Array_` to all array variable identifiers.